St Stephen's School, Perth: History

+On April 19, 2024, St. Stephen's School became the record holders for "most people launching confetti cannons simultaneously", setting the record at 2,013.
+The attempt included students and faculty from both campuses, with the event receiving media attention.

 Houses (Factions)

 St Stephen's School's "House" structure is used to decide student homerooms, sporting events, or other similar matters.
 Houses are randomly assigned to students upon arrival at the school, however students with parents, or other immediate family members who attend(ed) the school will be assigned to the same house as their family members.